koralium/flowtide/docs/docs/internal/storage/bplustree.md

 ## Commit

 When data has been written, it is not yet persisted.
 To persist the data one must call `Commit`.
-This is usually done in the `OnCheckpoint` method in an operator.
+This is done in the `OnCheckpoint` method in an operator.
 But if the tree is used to store temporary data, `Commit` should not be called.

 Example: